dataleonlabs/yap/docs/middlewares.md

 ## Context, request, and response

-Each middleware receives a YAP `Context` object that encapsulates an incoming HTTP message and the corresponding response to that message.  `ctx` is often used as the parameter name for the context object.
+Each middleware receives a Yap `Context` object that encapsulates an incoming HTTP message and the corresponding response to that message.  `ctx` is often used as the parameter name for the context object.